 loans with significant interest rate buydowns, and

-In a TBA MBS pool, nonstandard loans are each limited to 10% of the issue date UPB of a TBA MBS pool.
-If loans with more than one of the nonstandard characteristics are included in the same TBA MBS pool, the sum of the issue date UPB of two or more of the loans with nonstandard characteristics may not exceed 15% of the total issue date UPB of the pool.
+In a TBA-eligible UMBS pool, nonstandard loans are each limited to 10% of the issue date UPB of a TBA-eligible UMBS pool.
+If loans with more than one of the nonstandard characteristics are included in the same TBA-eligible UMBS pool, the sum of the issue date UPB of two or more of the loans with nonstandard characteristics may not exceed 15% of the total issue date UPB of the pool.
 The 15% cumulative limitation, however, does not apply to high-balance loans.

-For pools with greater than 10% concentrations of high-balance mortgage loans, see the Pool Prefix Glossary for the applicable pool prefixes.
-High-balance loans may be delivered into existing MBS commitments and may use the same base guaranty fee as those used for the lender’s standard conforming mortgage loans.
+For pools with greater than 10% concentrations of nonstandard loans, see the Pool Prefix Glossary for the applicable pool prefixes.
+Nonstandard loans may be delivered into existing MBS commitments and may use the same base guaranty fee as those used for the lender’s standard conforming loans.

-Lenders may deliver loans with the nonstandard characteristics described above into Fannie Majors TBA-eligible MBS pools.
+Lenders may deliver loans with the nonstandard characteristics described above into Fannie Majors TBA-eligible UMBS pools.
 For Fannie Majors requirements, see C3-6-01, Parameters for Pooling Loans Into Fannie Majors.

-For the purposes of TBA pooling parameters, relocation loans are loans made under a relocation lending agreement between the lender and the employer (or its agent).
-A loan that involves an employee relocation that is not subject to a relocation lending agreement between the lender and the employer (or its agent) is not considered a relocation loan for TBA pooling purposes, and as such, the pooling limitations and SFC 013 delivery requirement are not applicable.
+For the purposes of TBA pooling parameters, a relocation loan is an owner-occupied purchase money loan, originated pursuant to an established employee relocation program, administered by the employer (or its agent), where the employer relocates employees as part of its normal course of business.
+A loan that involves an employee relocation that does not meet these parameters is not considered a relocation loan for TBA pooling purposes, and as such, the pooling limitations and SFC 013 delivery requirement are not applicable.

-The issue date UPB of loans with significant interest rate buydowns and the issue date UPB of co-op share loans individually may not exceed 10% of the total issue date UPB of the TBA MBS, and together may not exceed 15% of the total TBA MBS.
-However, while the issue date UPB of high-balance loans and the issue date UPB of co-op share loans individually may not exceed 10% of the total issue date UPB of the TBA MBS, together they may exceed 15% of the total TBA MBS because high-balance loans are not subject to the 15% limitation.
+The issue date UPB of loans with significant interest rate buydowns and the issue date UPB of co-op share loans individually may not exceed 10% of the total issue date UPB of the TBA-eligible UMBS, and together may not exceed 15% of the total TBA-eligible UMBS.
+However, while the issue date UPB of high-balance loans and the issue date UPB of co-op share loans individually may not exceed 10% of the total issue date UPB of the TBA-eligible UMBS, together they may exceed 15% of the total TBA-eligible UMBS because high-balance loans are not subject to the 15% limitation.

 As a reminder, nonstandard loans must be identified at delivery with the following: